Best protein bars for post-exercise recovery in 2025

 Looking for another way to get your protein fix throughout the day or after exercise?
 We put a range of bars to the (taste) test...

-While a standard, balanced diet should typically provide ample protein for people who only exercise lightly, triathletes can often benefit from additional protein to help their body recover and adapt to the strain put on it by a high volume of training.
+A standard, balanced diet should typically provide ample protein for people who only exercise lightly.
+But triathletes can often benefit from additional protein to help their body recover and adapt to high volume training.

-High-protein foods are great for upping your protein intake, as are protein powders, but if you’re on the go or want something that tastes a little more indulgent, protein bars can be a solid choice.
+High-protein foods are great for upping your protein intake, as are protein powders.
+If you’re on the go or want something that tastes a little more indulgent, protein bars can be a solid choice.

 Here, we put a range of bars to the test to find out which ones are worth your money.